River Blithe: Etymology

 The Origins of the name Blithe probably come from the Old English for gentle, cheerful, quiet or merry.
 This is probably rooted in fact as the River runs as a gentle stream for most of its journey to the River Trent.

 Course

-The Blithe rises in the Hills to the East of Stoke on Trent near to Heywood Grange Farm at around 800 feet above sea level.
+The Blithe rises in the Hills to the East of Stoke on Trent near Heywood Grange Farm at around 800 feet above sea level.

 It is joined by several smaller streams as it makes its way towards Caverswall.
 The River though is still only a small stream at this stage.

 It passes the village of Blythe Bridge and roughly follows the Stoke to Derby Railway line until it reaches Church Leigh.
 The countryside is mainly agricultural and is intensively farmed.
 The River then turns south and flows into Blithfield Reservoir at Newton Hurst.
 On leaving the reservoir it flows south-east for about another 5 miles, passing the village of Hamstall Ridware until it reaches its confluence with the River Trent at King's Bromley.